WHAT YOU SHOULD KNOW:

-- You have questions or concerns about your condition, medicines, or care.
+- You have questions or concerns about your condition or care.

-- You feel light headed or lose consciousness.
+- You feel lightheaded or faint.

-- You have trouble breathing.
+- You have shortness of breath.

 © 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.